-Fireworks or Explosives Possession, use, and/or threat to use a firework, including a firecracker or sparkler, smoke bomb, flare, combustible or explosive substance, or look-alike.
-III - IV Gambling Wagering money or property or facilitating the process of wagering money or property.
+BEHAVIOR-RELATED OFFENSE DEFINITION RANGE OF CONSEQUENCES Gambling Wagering money or property or facilitating the process of wagering money or property.
 I - III Harassment Harassment, the creation of a hostile environment by conduct or by verbal threats, intimidation or abuse that has or would have the effect of unreasonably and substantially interfering with a student's educational performance, opportunities or benefits, or mental, emotional or physical wellbeing based on a person's actual or perceived race, color, weight, national origin, political affiliation, ethnic group, religion, religious practice, marital or veteran status, use of a recognized guide dog, hearing dog or service dog, disability, sexual orientation, gender or sex.
 II - IV Hazing Negative or reckless act required for the purpose of initiating into, affiliating with, or maintaining membership in any activity, organization, club, or team.
-I-IV Indecent Exposure Exposing the private parts of the body in a lewd or indecent manner.
+I - IV Indecent Exposure Exposing the private parts of the body in a lewd or indecent manner.
 I - IV Insubordination Refusing to follow reasonable requests of teachers, staff, or administration, including failure to identify self or knowingly providing false information.
-I - III Leaving school grounds without permission Leaving school grounds during regular school hours without written or verbal permission from parent/guardian, administrator or someone listed on the emergency procedure card. - Loitering Idle presence in an area without authorization.
-I - II Assault on Staff/ Students/Others Assault, or aggressive action, directed at students, staff, or others, including a situation where a staff member is intervening in a fight or other disruptive activity.
-III - IV Possession of Disruptive Items Unauthorized possession or use of or any disruptive item.
-I - II Inappropriate Use of Electronic Devices The District prohibits use of personal technology in locker rooms, restrooms, health offices, classrooms, and any other areas where a person would reasonably expect some degree of personal privacy.
+I - III Leaving school grounds without permission Leaving school grounds during regular school hours without written or verbal permission from parent/guardian, administrator or someone listed on the emergency procedure card.
+1 - 111 Loitering Idle presence in an area without authorization.
+I - II Assault on Staff / Students / Others Assault, or aggressive action, directed at students, staff, or others, including a situation where a staff member is intervening in a fight or other disruptive activity.
+III - IV Possession of Disruptive Items Unauthorized possession or use of or any disruptive item. - Inappropriate Use of Electronic Devices The District prohibits use of personal technology in locker rooms, restrooms, health offices, classrooms, and any other areas where a person would reasonably expect some degree of personal privacy.
 Recording or videotaping of instruction and/or classroom activities is prohibited unless permission is given by a staff member and anyone in the recording or video.
+I - II Possession of Skateboards / Roller blades / Scooters Unauthorized use or possession of a skateboard, scooter, or roller blades on school property.
 I - II